 Students gain knowledge of motor development and learning and principles.
 Topics include the processes of skilled motor performance and motor skill acquisition, human motor development from childhood through older adulthood, the influence of perceptual, cognitive, physiological, and social development on motor development.
 Emphasis is on the practical application of concepts to the teaching of motor skills.
 A minimum grade of C is required of Department of Kinesiology majors for this course.

-Prerequisite: Physical Education and Exercise Science/Kinesiology 3281 and 3285, each with a grade of C, or the equivalent.
+Prerequisite for Exercise Science students: Kinesiology 3281 and 3285, each with a minimum grade of C.

 The City University reserves the right, because of changing conditions,

 to make modifications of any nature in academic programs and requirements

 of the university and its constituent colleges without advanced notice.

 Students are advised to consult regularly with college and department counselors